 On January 12, 2000, we issued \$10.0 million in principal amount of 12% Series No. 1 Senior Notes to an institutional investor.
 The net proceeds of the Senior Notes were used in 2000 for general operating expenses.
 Although the Senior Notes are unsecured obligations of MCM, they are guaranteed by Midland Credit and Triarc.
 Triarc owns approximately 8.4% of the outstanding common stock of MCM.
 In connection with the issuance of the Senior Notes, MCM issued warrants to the institutional investor and Triarc to acquire up to 428,571 and 100,000 shares, respectively, of the Company's common stock at an exercise price of \$0.01 per share.
-The agreements pursuant to which the warrants were issued contain antidilution provisions which, as of June 30, 2001, have resulted in warrants to purchase an additional 5,241 shares of common stock being issued to the lender and warrants to purchase 1,275 shares of common stock being issued to Triarc.
 An independent valuation firm assigned a value to the warrants of approximately \$3.05 per share.
 This valuation of \$3.05 per share resulted in the warrants included as a component of stockholders' equity in the amount of \$1.6 million with the same amount recorded as a reduction of the \$10.0 million note payable.
-This \$1.6 million debt discount is being amortized as interest expense over the term of the related notes using the effective interest method and has a remaining balance of \$1.4 million at June 30, 2001.
-The Senior Notes require semi-annual interest payments each January 15 and July 15 except that during the first two years the Senior Notes are outstanding, the interest may be repaid in kind at the Company's option through issuance of additional 12% Senior Notes due July 1,
+This \$1.6 million debt discount is being amortized as interest expense over the term of the related notes using the effective interest method and has a remaining balance of \$1.4 million at September 30, 2001.
+The agreements pursuant to which the warrants were issued contain anti-dilution provisions which, as of September 30, 2001, have resulted in warrants to purchase an additional 5,241 shares of common stock being issued to the lender and warrants to purchase 1,275 shares of common stock being issued to Triarc.

-2005.
+The Senior Notes require semi-annual interest payments each January 15 and July 15 except that during the first two years the Senior Notes are outstanding, the interest may be paid in kind at the Company's option through issuance of additional 12% Senior Notes due July 1, 2005.
 For each of the interest payments that were due in July 2000, January 2001 and July 2001, the Company issued 12% Senior Notes in the amount of \$0.6 million, \$0.6 million and \$0.7 million, respectively.
 The board of directors of MCM approved the issuances of the Senior Notes and related transactions, and the members of the board of directors of MCM unaffiliated with Triarc approved the payment of the fee and the issuance of the warrants to Triarc.
-The Senior Notes retain certain negative financial covenants, with which the Company was in compliance at June 30, 2001.
+The Senior Notes retain certain negative financial covenants, with which the Company was in compliance at September 30, 2001.